-Aphrodite is a JavaScript library for managing CSS styles in a dynamic and efficient way.
-It allows developers to write styles using JavaScript objects and generates corresponding CSS rules at runtime.
-Aphrodite provides features like automatic vendor prefixing, media query support, and keyframe animations, making it easy to create responsive and visually appealing designs.
+Aphrodite is a JavaScript library for styling components in React applications using inline styles.
+It allows developers to define styles directly within their components using JavaScript objects, providing a more dynamic and flexible approach to styling.
+Aphrodite supports features like media queries, pseudo-classes, and keyframes, making it easy to create responsive and interactive designs.

 Alternatives: